umgbhalla/starred/README.md

 ## Rust

+- [EstebanBorai/fluxcap](https://github.com/EstebanBorai/fluxcap) - HackerNews UI built in Rust using the Official HackerNews API.
+The Name "FluxCap" comes from the Flux Capacitor used in "Back to the Future" as it has a "Y" shape.
+- [casey/just](https://github.com/casey/just) - 🤖 Just a command runner
 - [rust-shell-script/rust_cmd_lib](https://github.com/rust-shell-script/rust_cmd_lib) - Common rust command-line macros and utilities, to write shell-script like tasks in a clean, natural and rusty way
 - [yoav-lavi/melody](https://github.com/yoav-lavi/melody) - Melody is a language that compiles to regular expressions and aims to be more easily readable and maintainable
 - [chmln/handlr](https://github.com/chmln/handlr) - A better xdg-utils